troglobit/watchdogd/README.md

 ------------

 `watchdogd(8)` is an advanced system and process supervisor daemon, primarily intended for embedded Linux and server systems.
-It can help monitor critical system resources, supervise the heartbeat of processes, record deadline transgressions, and reset the system.
+It monitors critical system resources, supervises the heartbeat of processes, records deadline transgressions, and resets the system if needed.

 When a system comes back up after a reset, `watchdogd` determines the reset cause and records it in a logfile for later analysis by an